metadsl/metadsl/docs/Python.md

 ## CPython Code Execution Entrypoints

 What are the ways that CPython code can be executed?
-Here are some entrypoints with the tracebacks for code xecution
+Here are some entrypoints with the tracebacks for code exection (found by setting breakpoints and triggering these all...):

 1. `eval(...)`
     1. `_PyEval_EvalFrameDefault`